websauna/websauna/README.rst

 What it is?
 ===========

-    `"...the portion of the structure that is the span and directly receives the live load is referred to as the superstructure" <https://en.wikipedia.org/wiki/Superstructure>`_
+    Superstructure: `"...the portion of the structure that is the span and directly receives the live load is referred to as the superstructure" <https://en.wikipedia.org/wiki/Superstructure>`_

 Websauna is a Python package and framework for developing custom consumer and business web services.
 It emphasises meeting business requirements with reliable delivery times, responsiveness, consistency in quality, security and high data integrity.
 A low learning curve, novice friendliness and polished documentation help less seasoned developers to get their first release out fast.